kebernet/gwittir/introspection/README.md

 The another way you can make a class introspectable is to include it in the /gwittir-introspection.properties file.
 This is useful for classes where you can't alter the source code.
-This is a properties file in the format of {FQN}={comma separated list of properties} for exmaple:
+This is a properties file in the format of {FQN}={comma separated list of properties} for example:

     com.totsp.gwittir.client.testmodel.TestFileDeclaredIntrospection=stringProperty,intProperty